verynewusername/instagrambot/README.md

 *   `INSTAGRAM_USERNAME`: The username of the Instagram account the bot will control.
     *   Example: `INSTAGRAM_USERNAME="circumferencedividedbydiameter"`

-*   `INSTAGRAM_ENCRYPTED_PASSWORD`: Your Instagram password, but in its encrypted form as captured from a browser session.
+*   `INSTAGRAM_ENCRYPTED_PASSWORD`: Your Instagram password for the specified account, but in its encrypted form as captured from a browser session.
     *   **How to obtain:** As detailed in the Installation section, this encrypted string must be captured from a web UI HTTP request during a successful login to Instagram.
     *   **Persistence:** Once obtained, this encrypted password can be reused as long as your actual Instagram password remains unchanged.
     *   Example Format (your actual captured password will vary): `INSTAGRAM_ENCRYPTED_PASSWORD="'#PWD_INSTAGRAM_BROWSER:11:1111111111:..."` (The string will be much longer and contain a mix of characters).

-*(If there are other optional environment variables for things like post frequency, content sources, or specific bot behaviors, list and describe them here.)*

 ## 🤝 Contributing

-Contributions are welcome!
-If you'd like to improve the bot or add features, please follow these steps:
+While the bot is currently focused on posting digits of Pi, contributions that enhance its core functionality or improve its robustness are welcome.
+If you'd like to contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or fix (`git checkout -b feature/your-amazing-feature` or `git checkout -b fix/some-bug`).
 3. Make your changes and commit them with clear messages (`git commit -m 'Add amazing feature'`).